Sally (1929 film): Plot

-Sally is an orphan who had been abandoned as a baby.
-While living in an orphanage, she discovered the joy of dancing.
+Sally Green is an orphan who had been abandoned as a baby at the Bowling Green telephone exchange.
+While living in an orphanage, she discovered the joy of dancing after being taught by an old woman.
 In an attempt to save enough money to become a dancer, Sally began working odd jobs.
-While she is working as a waitress, a man named Blair comes to see her regularly, and they fall in love.
-However, Sally does not know that Blair has been forced by his family into an engagement with a socialite named Marcia.
+While she is working as a waitress at the Times Square Cafe, a man named Blair Farrell comes to see her regularly, though they only exchange glances through the window.
+Nevertheless, they fall in love.
+However, Sally does not know that Blair has been forced by his family into an engagement with a socialite named Marcia, the daughter of a wealthy woman from Long Island named Mrs. Ten Brock.